Nature’s Village Resort in Talisay City, Negros Occidental, Philippines provides the perfect respite from city dwelling.

 Our family (my husband, two young children, and I) went on an overnight stay at the Village Hotel, courtesy of a gift certificate that my husband won in a raffle.
 We had standard room accommodations and we chose the twin single beds so that my husband and I can sleep with one child in each bed. *Note: Children from 12 years old and below are still free of charge.

-And since it is near the boundary of Bacolod and Talisay, it is walking distance to one of our favorite malls—The District North Point.
+And since Nature’s Village Resort is near the boundary of Bacolod and Talisay, it is walking distance to one of our favorite malls—The District North Point.
 In the evening, we went there to have dinner with the grandparents and their aunt, got some groceries that we needed at the Metro, and then the kids further played in the playground.

 When we went back to the hotel, we took out our telescope and spent more time outside, looking at the stars.
 Oh well, it was more like Papa spending time figuring out how our telescope works.